wp-plugins/adminbar-manager/readme.txt

 under dashboard \"setting page\" you can find the  settings for the plugin.

 == Screenshots ==
-1. default adminbar
+1. Default adminbar menus.
-2. using plugin settings
+2. Removed wordpress logo and comments etc from admin bar.
-3. setting page
+3. Plugin settings.
+4. Change admin bar color at frontend.

 == Changelog ==
 initial release